sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 <!-- - **Known versions broken:** N/A -->

 ### Data point clicks count

+**Intended purpose:** To track how many times users click a datapoint to get to a diff search.

 **Functional implementation:** This ping works by firing an event on the client when a user clicks an individual data point of an insight graph, which takes them to a diff search.